 The area in front of the Marriott, the Westin, and Vela’s is very well taken care of.
 There is no trash and the beach crew takes good care of the guests.
 The area in front of Paseo Bocanegra is a public beach and doesn’t get the same care.
 The Ameca River mouth is not far and the sand can be a little silty with the debris during the rainy season.
 The beach is ok but not my favorite.

 Playa de Oro, Playa del Holi, Playa Flamingos, and the Zona Hotelera

 Playa de Oro is the section of Puerto Vallarta beach south of the Marina.
 The cruise ship terminal is on the north side of the neighborhood and the Pitillal River is on the south side.
 The area around the Pitillal River is referred to as Playa del Holi and the area south of the river is Playa Flamingos.
-There is a mall and some high-end restaurants along the highway.
+A mall and some high-end restaurants are located along the highway.
 Beach access is better than Playa Salado but finding parking can still be a problem.
 There is a parking lot along the Pitillal River with public access to the beaches.

 Playa del Holi is named after the old Holiday Inn on the south side of the Pitillal River.
 A few years back, the Holiday was renovated and renamed to Sunscape.
 The beach kept its name even though there is no longer a Holiday Inn in the area.

 I will say that the Puerto Vallarta Beaches south of the Marina are nicer than the beaches closer to Boca de Tomates and the Ameca River.
 The sand is nicer and there is usually less debris, especially in the rainy season.

 Los Tules and Las Glorias

 The neighborhood south of the Pitillal River and west of the highway is called Las Glorias.
 From north to south the beaches are Los Flamingos Beach, Los Tules Beach, and Las Glorias Beach.